Skip to main content

 Law firms are bound by the SRA Code of Conduct to protect client data.

-BEC prevention is crucial for securing sensitive legal correspondence and transactions.
+BEC prevention supports secure handling of sensitive legal correspondence and payment instructions.

-Compliance teams should work closely with IT and security leaders to make sure cyber controls meet both regulatory and operational needs.
+Compliance teams should work closely with IT and security leaders to make sure cyber controls meet both regulatory expectations and day-to-day operational needs.

 Securing Email Threads to Prevent Impersonation